Aid ships with nearly 400 tonnes of food depart Cyprus for Gaza

 The US military said during an airdrop on Friday that it had released more than 100,000 pounds (45,000kg) of aid that day and almost a million pounds (453,000kg) overall, part of a multicountry effort.

+However, humanitarian officials say aid deliveries by sea and air are not enough and that Israel must allow far more aid by road.

-But the aid is not sufficient, and aid groups have criticised the drops as “symbolic” as Israel continues its war on Gaza.
+Humanitarian groups have also criticised the drops as “symbolic” as Israel continues its war on Gaza.

 In some cases, the drops have proven lethal, with one killing five people in an incident when a parachute failed to open, and 12 people drowned as they attempted to get aid dropped in the sea.